-It’s important to have composure, because without composure it’s easy for panic to set in.
-Once we have composure, dealing with setbacks will always seem easier.
-There are no right or wrong ways to deal with them, it’s what works for us, but we must try not to be critical of ourselves when we’re going through that period.
+When we have composure, dealing with setbacks will always seem easier.
+There are no right or wrong ways to deal with setbacks, it’s what works for us, but we must try not to be critical of ourselves when we’re going through that period.

-It’s always easy to look back and question ourselves on what we should have done differently, but we must be okay with whatever outcome.
-Setbacks take time to work through.
-But nothing ever stays the same, problems will always reach a conclusion one way or another.
+It’s easy to look back and question ourselves on what we should have done differently, but that’s counter-productive in my own book.
+Nothing ever stays the same, circumstances will inevitably reach a conclusion one way or another.
 Perhaps that’s something we need to think about.

-Perhaps we must try to recognise our progress through the setbacks, however little progress we make.
+Perhaps we must also try to recognise our progress through the setbacks, however little progress we make.
 However little progress we think we’ve made, we’ve probably made more than we think.
-We should always see our progress as a contributing factor for a more positive outcome and the start of something new.
+Always see progress as a contributing factor, for a more positive outcome and the start of something new.